mucommander/mucommander/package/readme.txt

 Bug fixes:
 - Fixed copying files to Finder.
 - Fixed drag-and-drop of action buttons in the 'Customize command bar' dialog.
+- Fixed actions not being updated when their shortcuts changed in Preferences.

 Known issues:
 - Some translations may not be up-to-date.